-- It can help expand the income stream for Napier Family Farms and other producers who engage information from this experiment.
-Customers at the Durango Farmers Market, for example, pay \$8-10 a pound for Napier goat meat. - Customers will know the source of the meat and that it was raised without chemicals for weed control or fertility. - Consumers will have a new choice of healthful protein.
+It can help expand the income stream for Napier Family Farms and other producers who engage information from this experiment.
+Customers at the Durango Farmers Market, for example, pay \$8-10 a pound for Napier goat meat.

+- without chemicals for weed control or fertility.

-The goats provide environmental benefits of improving grass production and soil conservation on the 40-acre pasture, at the same time fertilizing the pasture and controlling weeds like knapweed and thistle
+The goats provide environmental benefits of improving grass production and soil conservation on the 40-acre pasture, at the same time fertilizing the pasture and controlling weeds like knapweed and thistle.